Amy Totenberg: Career

-Federal judicial career
+Federal judicial service

 In February 2009, Totenberg submitted a resume and letter of interest for a United States district judgeship vacancy.
 After an interview by a committee appointed by the Georgia Democratic Congressional delegation, Totenberg was among the applicants whose names were submitted to the White House.
 On March 17, 2010, President Barack Obama nominated Totenberg to fill the judicial vacancy on the United States District Court for the Northern District of Georgia that had been created by the decision by Judge Jack Tarpley Camp Jr. to assume senior status at the end of 2008.
-Totenberg was reported out of the United States Senate Committee on the Judiciary on December 1, 2010 by a voice vote.
+Totenberg was reported out of the United States Senate Committee on the Judiciary on December 1, 2010, by a voice vote.
 Senators returned Totenberg's nomination to President Obama at the end of the 111th Congress, however, and he resubmitted the nomination on January 5, 2011.
 The Senate confirmed Totenberg by a voice vote on February 28, 2011.
-She received her commission March 1, 2011.
+She received her commission on March 1, 2011.
 She assumed senior status on April 3, 2021.